matheusgbrt/SQL_Murder_Mystery_Minigame/README.md

 | date               | type   | description                                                                                                                                                                               | city     |
 | 20180115           | murder | Security footage shows that there were 2 witnesses.
 The first witness lives at the last house on "Northwestern Dr".
 The second witness, named Annabel, lives somewhere on "Franklin Ave". | SQL City |

-Using those hints, whe can querie for the personal information of the witnesses.
+Using those hints, whe can query for the personal information of the witnesses.
 Let's assemble them at the same time

 ```sql
 SELECT